Need to know how to get rid of visceral belly fat fast?

 You can go here for a free sample of BioTrust Low Carb Protein powder.
 It’s grass-fed and naturally sweetened with stevia.
 It’s one of the highest quality protein powders you can find.

-This study found those following a ketogenic diet were more able to lose more of their visceral fat than those on a low-fat diet.
+This study found those following a ketogenic diet were more able to lose more of their visceral fat than those on a low-fat diet (11).

 What Exercise Reduces Visceral Fat?

-Intense exercise will work the best to burn off the deep visceral belly fat that surrounds your organs.
+Intense exercise will work the best to burn off the deep visceral stomach fat that surrounds your organs.

 The immediate spike in catecholamines from intense exercise will help to better target the visceral fat in your body.

-High-intensity interval training (HIIT) workouts are superior because they’ll help to burn more fat off your body.
+High-intensity interval training (HIIT) workouts are superior because they’ll help to burn more fat off your body (12).

-Just make sure you’re not doing simple ab exercises like crunches and sit ups to get rid of your visceral belly fat.
+Just make sure you’re not doing simple ab exercises like crunches and sit ups to lose your visceral abdominal fat.

-This study found resistance training was helpful in losing visceral fat.
+This study found resistance training was helpful in losing visceral fat (13).

 If you’re not lifting weights because you think they’ll make you “bulky” then you’ll be missing out.

-Metabolic Resistance Training is the best burning off the maximal amount of fat from your body.
+Metabolic Resistance Training is the best method of strength training that’ll burn off the maximal amount of fat from your body.

 This because Metabolic Resistance Training will create an “afterburn” effect.

 This will have your body burning fat well after you’re finished working out.
-It’s known as EPOC (Excess Post-Workout Oxygen Consumption).
+It’s known as EPOC (Excess Post-Workout Oxygen Consumption) and you’ll lose weight like a machine with it.

 The great thing about HIIT workouts and MRT is you can do twice the work in half the time.
 So if you’re crunched for time or if you have to work out at home then they’re great options for you.